Why parents choose SJB

 If you need to reach the ESP staff during operating hours, the phone number is 602.930.2903.

 The non-refundable enrollment fee for each child is $25 for the school year.
-The hourly rate is $3.20 per hour.
+The rate is $1.00 per 15 minutes.
 An additional fee of $1.00 per minute will be charged for late pick-up after 6:00 p.m.
 A $20 fee will be assessed through FACTS for any unsuccessful debit.
 Invoices are “auto pay” 15 days from the date of the invoice.

 Between 6:30 – 7:30 am, all students must be signed in by the parent with the time of arrival documented.
 Parents or other adults authorized on the Emergency Card, must sign out their children when they are picked up with the departure time documented.
 A note signed by the parent or guardian granting permission to another adult to pick up the child will be accepted in the event that those listed on the card are not available.
 The staff member on duty will require presentation of identification by the adult who picks the child up.
 For children who participate in extra-curricular activities, the students go directly to that activity.
 At the conclusion of that event, the moderator will escort the student and sign the student in to ESP.